 Letters of Recommendation

-The HPAO uses veCollect, a secure web-based service, for the collection and storage of recommendation letters.
-Students planning to apply to medical, dental, and podiatry school in the upcoming applicant cycle can request an account.
-Refer to the veCollect Instructions for Students for specifics.
-Please note: Optometry applicants must have letters sent directly to OptomCAS.
+HPAO utilizes veCollect, a secure web-based service for the collection and storage of recommendation letters.
+Students planning to apply to medical, dental, and podiatry school in the current applicant cycle can now request an account and begin to ask their recommenders to write and upload letters of recommendation to this web-based repository.
+Refer to the veCollect Instructions for Students for more information.
+Please note: Optometry applicants should have letters sent directly to OptomCAS.

 How should I ask for letters of recommendation?

 Be professional in asking your professors/recommenders for letters and give plenty of notice.
 Offer to meet with them to refresh their memory about you or help them put you in the context of the type of program to which you are applying and present them with the following: